 The table of detected contaminants must not include data that are not detected (i.e., represented on a lab report with a less than sign "<", or denoted by the letters "LT" or "ND").
 If you sometimes distribute water from auxiliary or back-up sources, you generally need to include monitoring results from these sources in the ranges of detections that you report in the table, unless the source's contribution is insignificant (e.g., one day per year).

-Any of the contaminants detected in your water (except Cryptosporidium, Giardia, and radon that are discussed on page 12) must be included in the Annual Water Quality Report table of detected contaminants.
+Any of the contaminants detected in your water (except Cryptosporidium, Giardia, and radon that are discussed in Item 6 of this section) must be included in the Annual Water Quality Report table of detected contaminants.
 You may want to organize your table by contaminant type (e.g., microbial, inorganic) or sampling site (e.g., treatment plant, distribution system).
 If you want to list all of the contaminants for which you monitored but did not detect, you must do so outside of the table of detected contaminants.

 Table 1 (PDF, 158KB, 22pg.) provides a list of contaminants that may be detected at your water system.
 This table lists each of the contaminants for which you are required to test under Part 5, as well as additional contaminants that may be detected in your drinking water.
 It should be noted that you might not have tested for many of the contaminants listed on this table.
 Conversely, you may detect contaminants in your drinking water system that are not listed on this table.
 If you detect a contaminant that is not listed in Table 1 (PDF, 158KB, 22pg.), please contact your local health department representative or the State Health Department at (518) 402-7650 to obtain contaminant specific information.